Shawn-Nichol/AndroidKotlinGuide/Notifications/NotificationUtilFile.md

    * setContentText: set the text in the notification.
    * setPriority: Determines how intrusive the notificatioin is.
    * setContentIntent: sets the Intent that will fire when the user touches the notificaion.
+   * setAction: will display a button with text, you can have up to three
    * setAutoCancel: will automatically close the notification after the user taps it.
    */
    val builder = NotificationCompat.Builder(mContext, message)